kiwitcms/junit-plugin/README.md

     export GPG_TTY=$(tty)
     mvn clean deploy -P release

+NOTE: try `ssh -X` if Maven fails to start GnuPG.
+It needs to ask for a password which needs a terminal or X!

 WARNING: consider setting `junit.jupiter.extensions.autodetection.enabled=false` im `pom.xml` if you are having problems building locally!